 Do you want to get instant notifications of incoming faxes as they arrive to your Gmail inbox?
 Although you can receive notifications via an iPhone, it’s also good to know how to make it a reality when you are on your desktop computer too.
 You need the help of a Gmail notifier.

-Having notifications whenever you receive faxes on Gmail is extremely important if you want to avoid missing incoming faxes and if you don’t like the idea of having to go back and forth between what you are doing and your Gmail screen.
+Having notifications whenever you receive faxes online is extremely important if you want to avoid missing incoming faxes and if you don’t like the idea of having to go back and forth between what you are doing and your Gmail screen.

 Currently there are three alternatives you can use to receive notifications.